maxklenk/cronaswap-tokenlists/README.md

 #### Fast Application
 Submit pull request by adding your token logo 102x102 PNG and 102x102 SVG.
 If logo is not png and svg or exceeds 102x102 it will be rejected.

-Create a [New Pull Request](https://github.com/cronaswap/cronaswap-tokenlists/pulls) to us.

 #### Normal Application
-Create a Pull Request with the following info:
+Create a [New Pull Request](https://github.com/cronaswap/cronaswap-tokenlists/pulls) with the following info:
 - token address
-- token logo 102x102 PNG and 102x102 SVG
+- token logo 102x102 logo.png and 102x102 logo.svg
 - submissions with links intead of attached images will be rejected.
 - submissions with invalid token address will be rejected.
 - processed every 3-5 days.